 There are several holiday plants which require special care after flowering so that you will be rewarded with blooms in a subsequent year.

-Christmas cactus and Thanksgiving cactus are other plants that set flowers in the cool autumn days.
-Find out what steps to take to get a Christmas cactus to rebloom.
+Christmas cactus, Thanksgiving cactus, and frosty ferns are other plants that set flowers in the cool autumn days.
+(Frosty fern sets white tips, not flowers) Find out what steps to take to get a Christmas cactus to rebloom.

 Caladium tubers also act in a similar way to cyclamens, except that they do this when the cold weather hits.
 Find out more about overwintering caladiums here.Cyclamen plants are so pretty for the holidays but getting them to re-bloom is a challenge.
 Don't throw that plant away - It just needs a rest!
 Head to the Gardening Cook to find out how to get your cyclamen to flower the second… Click To Tweet